 |Analytics :||Data on customer behavior and buying patterns, conversion rates, cart abandonment rates, returning customers, session duration, cost per conversion, etc.|

-In addition, a simple interface and navigation throughout the app.
-Intuitive and uncluttered flow starting from authorization to checkout gives your ecommerce mobile app a clear competitive edge.
+Besides, a simple interface and navigation throughout the app.
+Intuitive and uncluttered flow starting from authorization to checkout gives your eCommerce mobile app a clear competitive edge.

 Latest Trends in Mobile Commerce Also Suggest The Following: